rectus29/beertender_java/README.md

 # Beertender

-an appliction to manage beer buying, all java for the moment, the front may be replace by an REACT rich client application
+an application to manage beer buying, all java for the moment, the front may be replace by an REACT rich client application

+#Workflow
+an order have multiple state :
+ - pending by default (the order is editable by customer and in an active timeframe)
+ - when the timeFrame come to his ends the order is place to lock when the timeframe is disable, customer cannot edit bills anymore
+ -

+#Link Wall

 ref link to h2 stub
 http://www.h2database.com/html/cheatSheet.html